temidaradev/guigui/README.md

 # Guigui (ぐいぐい)

-An experimental GUI framework for Go with Ebitengine.
+A GUI framework for Go built with Ebitengine.

 **This project is an alpha version, and everything may change in the future.**